Daniel Pink Motivation Theory

 The Daniel Pink Motivation Theory is a concept from the book Drive: The Surprising Truth About What Motivates Us by Daniel Pink.
 The book, on the importance and effectiveness of three intrinsic elements for motivation, became a bestseller soon after its publication in 2009.
 The three elements of intrinsic motivation are: autonomy, mastery and purpose.
 Autonomy here refers to the human desire to lead a life of one’s own.
 Mastery is the desire to improve something that matters and purpose is about the desire to serve something greater than man himself.

-As already stated in Herzberg’s Two Factor Theory, money or any other external motivator is not the most effective.
 Edward Deci conducted an experiment in the 1970s that showed that people who were stimulated with money were less motivated to do puzzles than people who were not promised money.
 This revealed the significant difference between extrinsic and intrinsic motivation.

 In his theory, Pink argues that organisations and organisational leaders should adopt a new self-determination approach to motivation.
 Organisations should focus on people’s drive to be autonomous, self-determined and connected.
 They can do this by developing environments for employees in which they can direct their own lives, learn and do new things in order to contribute to the organisation and the world.